PNNL-Comp-Mass-Spec/PgSQL-View-Creator-Helper/README.md

 Use `/Schema` to specify a default schema name to add before all table names (that don't already have a schema name prefix)

+Use `/V` to enable verbose mode, displaying the old and new version of each updated line

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
 * Define options using the format `ArgumentName=Value`